ejfox/website2/content/blog/2024/the-mystery-of-peter-todd.md

 “I started prompting it about the connection between ` petertodd` and `Leilan`, and it would say things like, ‘These are the two most powerful beings in the universe,’ or all kinds of other things.”

-“If I asked it to write about Leilan, it would generate these really evocative, mystical poems about moon goddesses and this graceful, protective Earth Mother spirit.
+“If I asked it to write about ` Leilan`, it would generate these really evocative, mystical poems about moon goddesses and this graceful, protective Earth Mother spirit.
 It was as if it had built up this entire picture of Leilan.”
 Watkins told me.

-Leilan sits, in Watkins’ thinking, almost as a “Yin” to Todd’s “Yang”.
+Leilan sits, in Watkins’ thinking, almost as a “Yin” to Todd’s “Yang” in the glitch token universe.

 ### Glitch Tokens Forever